Victoria Mxenge

-Victoria Nonyamezelo Mxenge (1 January 1942, in King William's Town, Eastern Cape – 1 August 1985, in Umlazi, Durban, Natal) was a South African anti-apartheid activist; she was trained as a nurse and midwife, and later began practising law.
+Victoria Nonyamezelo Mxenge (1 January 1942, King William's Town, Cape Province – 1 August 1985, Umlazi, Durban, Natal) was a South African anti-apartheid activist; she was trained as a nurse and midwife, and later began practising law.

+Mxenge was murdered in August 1985, gunned down by four black men as she returned from a political meeting.
+She was killed on her driveway in Umlazi in front of her own children.
+The men were thought to be part of a government death squad.
+After her death, more than 1,000 students marched in Durban in protest and were "dispersed by police using dogs and clubs."

 Life

 Mxenge was born in Tamara Village on 1 January 1942 in King William's Town to parents Wilmot Goso and Nobantu Ntebe.
+Victoria was the oldest of four siblings, two brothers namely Prince and Skhumbuzo and one sister Mandisa.
 After completing her primary education at Tamara, she went to Forbes Grant Secondary School where she completed the junior certificate (Grade 10).
 In 1959, she matriculated at Healdtown, Fort Beaufort in the Eastern Province.
 She trained as a nurse at Victoria Hospital and earned her qualifications in 1964.
 After she married Griffiths Mxenge, she and her husband moved to Natal (now KwaZulu-Natal).
 She took midwifery at King Edward Hospital and worked as a community nurse in Umlazi.
 In 1965, her husband was convicted under the Suppression of Communism Act and was imprisoned for two years on Robben Island.
 During their marriage, her husband faced various government-sanctioned bans and detentions.
 She and her husband had two sons, Mbasa and Viwe, and daughter Namhla.